Electrochemotherapy: Safety

 Electrochemotherapy employs lower dosages of chemotherapeutic drugs than standard chemotherapy protocols; thus, the patient's burden usually associated to chemotherapy is not present.
 In the clinical use of electrochemotherapy, limited side effects related to bleomycin or cisplatin use are recorded.
 Provided that appropriate anesthesia is used for alleviation of the symptoms associated with application of electric pulses, the control of the pain level during the electrochemotherapy is acceptable for the patients.
 Other than pain, which is limited to the treated tumor and surrounding tissue, muscle contraction during electric pulse delivery is the only other discomfort.
 There is also induction of a vascular lock by the type of pulses used in electrochemotherapy: for a few minutes, blood flow is interrupted in the treated volume in the normal tissues.
 Its duration is too short to induce deleterious effects due to ischemia.
 In tumors however, vascular lock is of a longer duration and can contribute to the effectiveness of the electrochemotherapy.

 Veterinary use

 Electrochemotherapy is also used in veterinary oncology for a variety of tumors in dogs, cats, horses, and rabbits.
 There are centers in Argentina, Brazil, Chile, Uruguay, Paraguay, Mexico, Peru, Bolivia, Colombia, Ecuador, Republica Dominicana, Spain, France, Italy, Ireland, Slovenia, United Arab Emirates, and the UK,.
-There are now multiple institutions in the US including Maine, New York, Rhode Island, Washington, Missouri, South Carolina, Hawaii, Las Vegas, Florida and the Bay Area of Northern California where this treatment is available.
+There are now multiple institutions in the US including Maine, New York, Rhode Island, Washington, Missouri, South Carolina, Hawaii, Las Vegas, Florida, Virginia, and the Bay Area of Northern California where this treatment is available.

 The success rate for electrochemotherapy has been stated to be around 90%, with an average of 3-4 treatments in the case of rabbits.